 Grow in full sun for best results.
 In hotter areas, afternoon shade is welcome.

 Banana tree leaves are huge - depending on the variety, they can be up to 2' wide and 9' long.

 These trees are monoecious.
 There also may be neuter flowers.
 White flowers emerge from a purple bud.

 Bananas are classified as a berry.
 The fruit actually comes from the female flowers, which, strangely enough, develop without pollination.
-The fruit grows in a cluster, called a hand.
-Not all are edible for human consumption.
+The fruit grows in a cluster, called a hand, and not all are edible for human consumption.

 Others may be tasty but have large seeds.
-Sizes range from 2.5-12" long.
+Sizes range from 2.5" to 12" long.
 The color is yellow, pink, green or red.